-Service area / Employment, Pensions and Incentives Legal jurisdiction / Bermuda Date / March 2020
+Service area / Employment, Pensions and Incentives Location / Guernsey, Jersey Date / March 2020

-The coronavirus outbreak (COVID-19), which originated in Wuhan, in China in December 2019 was declared a Public Health Emergency of International Concern by the World Health Organisation in January of this year.
+The coronavirus outbreak (COVID-19) was declared a Public Health Emergency of International Concern by the World Health Organisation in January of this year.
 The situation continues to develop rapidly.
-Given the transient nature of the Bermuda workforce Bermuda-based employers should consider taking steps now to manage risks both proportionately and sensibly.
-We set out the below guidance for Bermuda employers to address some of the key queries and concerns.